calistasalsabila/Project/python_projects.md

 Command-line tool to auto-sort files into folders by type/date.

 ### 🔸 [Project 1: GUI Calculator with Tkinter and API](https://github.com/calistasalsabila/py-calculator-app-tkinter)
-A desktop calculator with basic arithmetic operations built using Python and Tkinter.
-Features clean layout, input validation, and modular code structure.
+A dual-mode calculator built with Python & Tkinter.
+Switch between standard arithmetic and AI chat with GPT.

 ---